English

 日本語

-This gives PrusaSlicer users a huge advantage.
-Rather than trying to calculate a range of speeds for combinations of different nozzle sizes, layer heights or extrusion widths, you can simply specify the speeds and settings you desire, then let MVS regulate speeds at slice time when and only if necessary.
+This gives PrusaSlicer users a significant advantage.
+Instead of trying to calculate ranges of speeds for combinations of nozzle sizes, layer heights, or extrusion widths, you can specify the speeds and settings you desire, then let MVS regulate speeds at slice time when necessary.

 Set MVS to zero (0) for no limit.